 What Are the Colts’ Biggest Needs in 2025?

-Let’s start with the quarterback position because Anthony Richardson struggled in 2024.
-That has left the Colts in a tough spot because they are now 12 months from needing to make a contract decision.
-The balance is that they will not want to invest too heavily, but they have stated they want competition in camp.
-Therefore, we could see them targeting a late Day 2 or early Day 3 option in the draft to compete with Richardson.
+The balance is that they will not want to invest too heavily, but also can’t assume Richardson will finally stay healthy and play at a consistently above-average level.
+Therefore, we could see them targeting a late Day 2 or early Day 3 option in the draft to compete with Richardson and Jones.